Whimsy Stick

 Enforce calm as the entry ticket to all attention and interaction

-So after any excitement, require a calm settle before the dog gets attention or freedom.
+After any excitement, require a calm settle before the dog gets attention or freedom.
 That applies after a greeting, a guest departure, a drive session, or a walk return.
-In fact, the dog gets nothing they want while in a wired, jumping state.
-Specifically, calm is the only state that unlocks every good thing.
-In short, over time, this builds a handler bond where the dog finds calm engagement with you genuinely rewarding.
-By contrast, one person allowing jumping resets the entire pattern for everyone else.
+The dog gets nothing they want while in a wired, jumping state.
+Calm is the only state that unlocks every good thing.
+Over time, this builds a handler bond where the dog finds calm engagement with you genuinely rewarding.
+One person allowing jumping resets the entire pattern for everyone else.

 Calm = access to everything